leeton1412/bronament/README.md

 # Jack Bailey

-Jack was asked to test the page and to feed back on any problems that she encountered or for any feed back she might have.
+Jack was asked to test the page and to feed back on any problems that she encountered or for any feed back he might have.
+Test was carried out on iphone 10 & a Acer Laptop
 - Problems Encountered
     - Gallery page displayed a scroll bar on screens sized 414 x 736.
         - Issue was due to a container problem but has been changed.
+    - On mobile banner is very large when rotated.
+        - This issue has been changed.
+    - Back-ground of menu items on toggle makes it hard to read
+        - This is a valid point and is being changed

 - Feed Back.
-    - Syntax Error with text on Contact Page
+    - Syntax Error with text on Index.html
         - Syntax wording did not match with flow of page.
         - The text has now been corrected.